 - Do one chore that helps Mom (cleaning a bathroom, sweeping the floor, emptying the dishwasher, washing the windows).

 There are tons of things that could go on the list, but this combo seems to work well for us.
 I limit electronics after they “earn” them but this schedule helps us start the day with a plan.
-It even works on our swim lesson days!

 We Take a Big Trip

 I realize that this suggestion won’t work for everyone, but I thought I’d include it, because I didn’t think it was possible myself before I did it.
-Last year, we decided that since we had the entire summer off, we’d take a road trip to visit my family in the Carolinas.
+In 2016, we decided that since we had the entire summer off, we’d take a road trip to visit my family in the Carolinas.
 The boys were 8 and 5 years old, and while it was daunting to imagine making the fourteen-hour trip by myself, I thought that with enough preparation, it would be possible.
 Never did I imagine that we would all enjoy it!!
 But we did.

 Here’s how we did it: first, we figured out the best route to drive from New Hampshire to Charlotte, which was our first stop in the road trip (we stayed at my sister’s house).
 Then, we found an inexpensive hotel at the halfway point, which was Hershey, Pennsylvania.
-It had an indoor pool, which was key.
+It had an indoor pool which was key.
 We loaded up the car with our DVD player, got lots of movies and books on tape from the library, and headed out.

 We drove for about 7 hours the first day, alternating one movie with a book on tape, then checked into our hotel.
 For the rest of the evening, we swam, had a special sushi dinner at the restaurant next door, and enjoyed some quality mom/son time.
 Then we woke up the next morning and drove another 7 hours to finish the trip.